jdmaloney/telegraf_exec_checks/README.md

 # Telegraf Exec Checks
-Custom Exec Checks for Telegraf to Monitor Slurm, Openstack, Kubernetes, HTCondor, and more
+Custom Exec Checks for Telegraf to Monitor FlexLM, Openstack, Kubernetes, HTCondor, and more

-## Slurm
-These can run on any node that can query the scheduler; add the telegraf user to the slurm admin group so it can query all queues or run slurm commands via sudo

-Monitors stats about the health of the slurm scheduler, overall queue and node utilization, detailed node statistics including for shared-node configureations.
-Captures resource utilization on a per user, per queue basis over time.

 ## FlexLM
 Monitors the state of licenses in FlexLM, eg how many of what license are in use over time.
 Helps inform on license utilization for alerting and also for capacity planning